 Good news, everyone!
-If you don't have time to read the whole book, we'll plan to focus our discussion on just THREE (3!)
-SHORT stories.
-If you can only read one of the three, you're still welcome!
-If you can read all the stories, great!
-The selected stories include:
+If you don't have time to read the whole book, the short story format allows us to focus our conversation on selected chapters of the work.
+If you can only read just one story, you're still welcome!
+Here are the chapters we suggest:

-Check out these critics' reviews of Sooner or Later Everything Falls into the Sea.
+Check out these critics' reviews of A Planet for Rent.